-In 2016, there were 8,490 reported injuries involving hand and power tools that resulted in days away from work (source)—and that’s not including the injuries not resulting in time off or unreported injuries!
+8,490 injuries have been reported involving hand and power tools that resulted in days away from work in a single year alone (source) — and that’s not including the injuries not resulting in time off or unreported injuries!

 Let’s be honest: It can often be a chore to get all of your employees through safety training.
 It can be even more difficult to make the training sink in so that your employees actually put the knowledge into practice, right?